Vocations Home / 40 Hours

 40 Hours for the Lord: Eucharistic Adoration for Vocations | April 20 – 22

 Pope Francis has asked us to pray for Vocations on Sunday, April 22.
 Catholics of all ages are invited to spend time with Jesus at the Annual 40-hour Vocations Prayer at the Carmelite Monastery in Santa Clara, hosted by the Diocese of San Jose Vocations Office.
 Bring family and friends to spend an hour with our Lord, asking Him to call more of our young people to service as priests, deacons and religious.
 The 40 Hours will begin Friday, April 20 at 5PM with an Opening Mass.
 The monastery chapel will be open all night and all day for prayer.
-The Closing Mass and Eucharistic Procession will be on Sunday, April 22 at 10:30 am.
+The Closing Mass with Bishop Patrick J. McGrath will be on Sunday, April 22 at 10:30 am.
 Learn more at www.dsj.org/40hours.

 40 Horas de Oración por las Vocaciones sacerdotales y religiosas en la Diócesis de San José